johnalison/obsidian-notes/Journal/7 August 2024 Wednesday.md

 # Walk M and T to library

-merge obsidian note on 15in
+merge obsidian notes on 15in

 Got the tmux scrolling (page up and page down) going [[Tmux Tips]]

 more mixed ... see above

 Write up [[December 2021]]

 Walk home